Why do patients with breast cancer treatment develop lymphedema?

 Interim results demonstrated that post-treatment surveillance with BIS reduced the absolute rates of progression of BCRL requiring CDP by approximately 10%, a clinically meaningful improvement.
 These results support the concept of post-treatment surveillance with BIS to detect subclinical BCRL and initiate early intervention.
 For the full article, visit https://doi.org/10.1245/s10434-019-07344-5

 What compression products are best for breast cancer-related lymphedema?

 Depending on your condition and lifestyle, your physician or therapist can recommend a compression garment that is best for you.

-harmony arm sleeves – This effective, round-knitted arm sleeve for primary and secondary stage 1 lymphedema has a double ellipses for freedom of movement, a comfortable top band with napped silicone coating, high containment with an innovative supple knit, and a soft fabric structure with Lanolin that stimulates the tissue for a massaging effect.
+This effective, round-knitted arm sleeve for primary and secondary stage 1 lymphedema has a double ellipse for freedom of movement, a comfortable top band with napped silicone coating, high containment with an innovative supple knit, and a soft fabric structure with Lanolin that stimulates the tissue for a massaging effect.

-harmony gauntlet/hand piece – Matched to the mediven arm sleeve, the mediven harmony compression gauntlet/hand piece without fingers with thumb base offers maximum wearing comfort with breathable, latex-free material with seamless technology for maximum mobility and flexibility.
+Matched to the mediven arm sleeve, the mediven harmony compression gauntlet/handpiece without fingers with thumb base offers maximum wearing comfort with breathable, latex-free material with seamless technology for maximum mobility and flexibility.

-harmony glove – Matched to the mediven arm sleeve, the mediven harmony compression glove offers maximum wearing comfort with breathable, latex-free material and a new version with seamless technology in the finger borders and between the digits (fingers and base of thumb) for maximum mobility and flexibility.
+Matched to the mediven arm sleeve, the mediven harmony compression glove offers maximum wearing comfort with breathable, latex-free material and a new version with seamless technology in the finger borders and between the digits (fingers and base of the thumb) for maximum mobility and flexibility.